druvdub/3yp/README.md

 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details │
-├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── models             <- Model checkpoints
+│
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
-│
+│                      <- Notebooks are for exploration and experimentation: grouped by type of architecture and experiments │
 ├── pyproject.toml     <- Project configuration file with package metadata for │                         3yp and configuration for tools like black │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.